EvanWithaW/adk-equity-research/README.md

 - **SEC Filings Retrieval**: Fetch recent SEC filings (10-K, 10-Q, 8-K, etc.) for any publicly traded company.
 - **Document Scanning**: Scan filing documents to extract specific information, search for keywords, and analyze content.
 - **Text Extraction**: Extract and process the full text content from SEC filings.
-- **Content Analysis**: Analyze filing contents for specific keywords, patterns, or information.
+- **Content Analysis**: Extract and summarize key financial metrics, identify trends, and analyze filing contents with context-aware keyword searching.
 - **Web Search Integration**: Supplement SEC data with information from web searches for comprehensive research.
 - **Conversational Interface**: Interact with the agent using natural language to perform research tasks.